Kuppa/ERC20TokenCreationSmartContract/README.md

 # ERC20TokenCreationSmartContract
-This simple smart contract lets you know to create ERC20 tokens on top of Ethereum
+This simple smart contract lets you know how to create ERC20 tokens on top of Ethereum